 I've always been fascinated by etched glass.
 I can't help touching the image every time I see it.
 I've always wanted to etch or sandblast glass and give a dull mug a new life with an intricate pattern carved in the face of the glass.

-There is new advances in UV films that allow very small details to be photographically exposed with ultraviolet lights.
-The un-needed portion of the image could then be washed away with water and the image could be sandblasted into glass.
-I found the SR3000 film which is 3 mills thick and can be bought from Rayzist.
+There are new advances in UV films that allow very small details to be photographically exposed to ultraviolet lights.
+The unneeded portion of the image could then be washed away with water and the image could be sandblasted into glass.
+I found the SR3000 film which is 3 mils thick and can be bought from Rayzist.

-This blue colored film has a ultraviolet sensitive coating that when exposed to UV light for 20 seconds (depending on the wattage of the bulb) will harden and stay attached to the adhesive backed base film.
+This blue-colored film has an ultraviolet-sensitive coating that when exposed to UV light for 20 seconds (depending on the wattage of the bulb) will harden and stay attached to the adhesive-backed base film.
 The section of the film that was blocked by the negative and not exposed to the UV light will wash off when water is applied.
 This leaves a photographic image of thin film which is used as a mask for etching or sandblasting.